Best Things To Do In Binibeca, Menorca

 In Binissafúller| ©Julien Vanbelle

-To get to Binisafuller beach you can take the Camí de Cavalls that passes just behind this cove and leaves you a good route of landscapes and beautiful places to look at.
-This path is especially pleasant to walk if you want to go on foot, given its proximity to the area of Binibeca.
+If you visit Binibeca it is worth a short walk and enjoy the sun, the scenery and the good food that you can get on its shores.
+To get to the beach of Binisafuller you can take the Camí de Cavalls that passes just behind this cove and leaves you a good route of landscapes and beautiful places to enjoy.
+This path is especially pleasant to walk if you want to go walking, given its proximity to the area of Binibeca.

 Binisafuller is a beach you can visit even if you have no plans to visit Binibeca Vell.
 Given its proximity to the Camí de Cavalls it can be a good option if you want to hike along this route.
-Walking along the Camí de Cavalls and stopping at each of the coves and beaches that you will find around is a very entertaining and above all healthy activity.
+Walking along the Camí de Cavalls and stopping at each of the coves and beaches that you will find around is a very entertaining and, above all, healthy activity.

 7. Back to modernity in Binibeca Nou